vemarahub/StoreLocator/README.md

 ## Security
 Optional API Key based security which is disabled by default and can be enabled from application.yaml file

 store:

 	authentication:

       enabled: true

 "api-key" : "testapikey"

+## API Documentation

+Documentation for the StoreLocator API can be found in "store-locator-swagger.yaml" file.

 ## Requirements